That’s how the GUI looks like:

 When you use the GUI and perform an action using the menu, you can see the corresponding command in the output window.
 Fityk has less than 30 commands.
 Each performs a single actions, such as loading data from file, adding function, assigning variable, fitting, or writing results to a file.

 A sequence of commands written down in a file makes a script (macro), which can automate common tasks.
 Complex tasks may need to be programmed in a general-purpose language.
-That is why Fityk has embedded Lua interpreter (Lua is a lightweight programming language).
+That is why Fityk has an embedded Lua interpreter (Lua is a lightweight programming language).
 It is also possible to use Fityk library from a program in Python, C, C++, Java, Ruby or Perl, and possibly from other languages supported by SWIG.

 Now a quick glimpse at the syntax.
 The